Aim of publication

 Who is it for?

-Under the National Framework, protecting children is everyone’s business.
-The National Framework is for Commonwealth, State and Territory governments, non-government organisations, service providers and individuals with an interest in ensuring Australia’s children are safe and well.
+The evaluation of the All Children Being Safe Tamworth Pilot is for Commonwealth, state and territory governments, non‑government organisations, service providers and individuals with an interest in ensuring Australia’s children are safe and well.

 What does it cover?